The Commonplace

 Main Finding

-Labeling visual social-media content as AI-generated or AI-enhanced reduces both affective and behavioral engagement relative to labeling it human-created, with the effect strongest for emotional content.
-Delaying disclosure (late vs. early) increases affective engagement for AI-enhanced content but does not restore engagement for fully AI-generated content.
+Labeling social media posts as AI-enhanced or AI-generated reduces both affective and behavioral user engagement relative to human-created labels—especially for emotionally framed content.
+Affective engagement mediates the drop in behavioral engagement.
+Timing of disclosure matters: late disclosure improves affective engagement for AI-enhanced (hybrid) content but not for fully AI-generated content.

 Key Points